HPSCTerrSys/.github/profile/README.md

 <summary>Click for details</summary>
 <br>

-HPSC TerrSys software, input data etc. are developed and produced by and under the auspices of the research groups of
+HPSC TerrSys software, data, information products, etc. are developed and produced by and under the auspices of the research groups of

 - **Stefan Kollet** ([Integrated Modelling of Terrestrial Systems at FZJ/IBG-3](https://www.fz-juelich.de/en/ibg/ibg-3/research-groups/modelling-terrestrial-systems/integrated-modelling-of-terrestrial-systems)),
 - **Harrie-Jan Hendricks-Franssen** ([Stochastic Analysis of Terrestrial Systems at FZJ/IBG-3](https://www.fz-juelich.de/en/ibg/ibg-3/research-groups/modelling-terrestrial-systems/stochastic-analysis-of-terrestrial-systems)), and